nice-game-hints/zniw-adventure/ScatteredWoods/Rivercrossing/snake.md

 Travel far to the right - past the Hesperonychus - to find a new area.

 # How do I get the meat?
-You need some kind of external item to get it away from the crocodile's mouth without risking your arms.
+You need a long item to get it away from the crocodile's mouth without risking your arms.

 # What do you suggest?
 Something long that could skewer the meat.